gerbera/gerbera/doc/transcoding.rst

 input file name or input URL and the output FIFO name.

 So, the parameters tell the transcoding application: read content from this file, transcode it, and write the output to this FIFO.
-MediaTomb will read the output from the FIFO and serve the transcoded stream to the player device.
+Gerbera will read the output from the FIFO and serve the transcoded stream to the player device.

 Buffering is implemented to allow smooth playback and compensate for high bitrate scenes that may require more CPU power in the transcoding process.